 - It can also offer insights into the results of Emerging Hot Spot Analysis and Local Outlier Analysis, providing evidence that can help you understand the result categories themselves.

-- Additionally, visualizing Summary Fields can help you understand how confident you can be in subsequent analyses by displaying the spatial pattern of empty bins that had to be estimated.
+- Additionally, visualizing Summary Fields and Variables can help you understand how confident you can be in subsequent analyses by displaying the spatial pattern of empty bins that had to be estimated.

 Visualizing the Space Time Cube in 3D